Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Codes or Laws/TN Code § 39-17-432 (2021)  - Drug-Free School Zone.md

 e.
 The governor nor board of parole may free the prisoner before minimum time.
 f. **Judges can sentence them to more time** [Important for State!!!]
 g.
 Sentencing may be enhanced if this is violated as well as [[TN Code § 39-17-417 (2021) - Drugs - Criminal Offenses and Penalties.]] (k)

+[^1]: Note: this appears as 500 feet in the online law, but I'll defer to the YIG provided one.